Director, Conflict Resolution Institute & Clinic

 Phone: 312.427.2737 ext.
 146

 Kelly Navarro is the Director of the Conflict Resolution Institute & Clinic (CRI) a pro bono clinic that provides mediation and mediation advocacy services.
 Director Navarro teaches mediation and mediation advocacy under the CRI clinical program and has also taught Criminal Procedure - Adjudication, Advanced Mediation and the Prosecution and Judicial Externship practicum courses.
-She served as the Associate Director of Center for Advocacy, administered the JMLS/ABA National Criminal Justice Trial Advocacy Competition, and helped start up other national trial competitions, including the Puerto Rico National Criminal Trial Competition.
+She served as the Associate Director of the Center for Advocacy & Dispute Resolution, administered the JMLS/ABA National Criminal Justice Trial Advocacy Competition, and helped start up other national trial competitions, including the Puerto Rico National Criminal Trial Competition.

 Director Navarro earned her Bachelor of Science from Arizona State University and her JD from The John Marshall Law School.